US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 If you select B2:C8 by dragging from B2:

-Even though multiple cells are selected, Excel still keeps track of one active cell within the range.
+Even if we select multiple cells, Excel still keeps track of only one active cell that exists within the range.

 A quick memory trick: